wdi-sg/choose_your_own_adventure_js/readme.md

 # Ideas for future work
 * Get the nav-option function to output to the nav div instead of appending to the room text
+* Use proxies for enemy / character hp and inventory systems
 * Add images to the room context
 * Have enemies drop loot when killed
 * Dialogue system